Privacy Statement

 This Privacy Statement may be periodically updated.
 We recommend that you consult the Privacy Statement regularly.

-This Privacy State is effective as of December 10, 2018.
+This Privacy Statement is effective as of 20 May 2026.